-CarInsurance.com’s analysis shows that a speeding ticket increases rates by an average of 22 to 30%, depending on how fast you’re driving.
+CarInsurance.com’s analysis shows that a speeding ticket increases rates by an average of 22 to 30%, depending on how fast you drive.
 Failure to stop, tailgating, illegal turns or passing ding your rates by about 20% annually.

 Switching car insurance after an accident

-While a recent accident will usually result in a higher rate regardless of the insurer, shopping for cheap car insurance after an accident can minimize the increase.
+While a recent accident usually results in a higher rate regardless of the insurer, shopping for cheap car insurance after an accident can minimize the increase.